vasunep0306/demandov2/README.md

 1. Restyle the teacher dashboard. [style] #notstarted
 2. Annomaly detection system... (find malicious users) [functionality] #notstarted
 3. Get rid of extra white space at the bottom of the login page. [style] #notstarted
-4. Remove constants [functionality] #inprogress
-5. Prevent teachers from accessing student routes and vice versa. [functionality] #notstarted
+4. Prevent teachers from accessing student routes and vice versa. [functionality] #notstarted
-6. Create an admin page. [functionality] #notstarted
+5. Create an admin page. [functionality] #notstarted
-7. If student is already enrolled, tell them they are in an alert box. [functionality] #notstarted
+6. If student is already enrolled, tell them they are in an alert box. [functionality] #notstarted